Generic Name: salmeterol (sal-MEE-ter-ol)

 Important safety information:

-- Serevent Diskus will not stop an asthma attack once it has already started.
-Be sure to carry a short-acting bronchodilator inhaler (eg, albuterol) with you at all times to treat any breathing problems that may occur between doses of Serevent Diskus (eg, severe or sudden onset of wheezing or shortness of breath).
-If you have any questions about which medicines stop asthma attacks, check with your doctor or pharmacist.
+- Serevent Diskus will not stop an asthma attack or other sudden, severe breathing problems once they have already started.
+Be sure to carry a rescue inhaler (eg, albuterol) with you at all times to treat any breathing problems that may occur between doses of Serevent Diskus (eg, severe or sudden onset of wheezing or shortness of breath).
+If you have any questions about which medicines stop asthma attacks or other sudden, severe breathing problems, check with your doctor or pharmacist.

-- If you have been regularly using a short-acting bronchodilator inhaler, talk with your doctor about how to use it with Serevent Diskus.
-Short-acting bronchodilators are normally only used with Serevent Diskus to treat breathing problems that may occur between doses.
+- If you have been regularly using a rescue inhaler (eg, albuterol), talk with your doctor about how to use it with Serevent Diskus.
+Rescue inhalers are normally only used with Serevent Diskus to treat breathing problems that may occur between doses.

 - Serevent Diskus should be used to treat asthma only if you are currently taking a long-term asthma-control medicine (eg, inhaled corticosteroids) and your asthma is not well controlled.
 Using Serevent Diskus as your only asthma-control medicine has been rarely associated with an increased risk of asthma-related death.
 Contact your doctor if you have questions about this information.